I-eerr-I/basemath/README.md

 ```

 Just think of it like you get item by index using reverted bnum.array.
+Or you can use method *from_end* passing index as in standard array.
 Don't forget that you can change single element of your bnum using index syntax.
 ```python
  bnum1 = bNUM('1010', 2)